-Eligible students can apply to participate in one of our flexible payment plans for their programme which allow you to pay for your next semester in full or by instalments.
-Students should read the relevant section below before attempting to register online.
+Eligible students can participate in our flexible payment plan for their programme.
+This allows payment for the next semester in full or by instalments.
+Students should read the relevant section below before registering online.

 Pay by: One-off payment

 You may make a one-off payment online by credit/debit card (MasterCard, Visa or AMEX) or via Paypal.
 Payment for the semester will be taken on the day of registration.

 You can pay by credit/debit card, bank/building society cheque, banker’s draft, or direct bank transfer.
 Please contact firstname.lastname@example.org to request our bank details.

 Bank/building society cheque, direct payment or banker’s draft payments should be in pounds sterling (GBP) drawn on a UK bank and made payable to University College of Estate Management.
 Students intending to pay by these methods should initially register online and follow the relevant instructions.
 Please note that you will not be registered on the programme until payment has been received.

 You can pay your fees for each semester on a monthly instalment plan if you have a credit or debit card.
 There is no additional charge for using this plan and no interest is charged.